follolite/mypixproj/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

-##Link To My project
+## Link to my projet
-To view the live page of this pixel art mark, click [here](https://follolite.github.io/mypixproj/)
+To view my  pixel art mark project please, click [here](https://follolite.github.io/mypixproj/)